foxbunlong/html5_css3/README.md

 i.e. `:is`
 - Combination of all elements of selectors in comma-separated list

+## Specificity-Adjustment Pseudo-class
+i.e. `:where`
+- Has specificity of 0
+- Do filters in a selector

+## CSSOM
+- Tree that holds the setup properties applied for elements in DOM

 ## Sources
 - [MDN](https://developer.mozilla.org/en-US/) and [Can I Use](https://caniuse.com/) - Trusted source for browser support